Websites and locations

 In LCA calculations, our team relies on primary data sourced directly from Arkema sites information, as well as relevant secondary data for upstream flows sourced from reputable LCA reference databases, including Ecoinvent v3.9 and Plastics Europe.

 The life cycle assessment (LCA) is performed using an up-to-date version of SimaPro® software.
-We apply the IPCC 2021 GWP 100 method, which includes CO2 uptake, to calculate net the global warming potential of our products over a 100-year time horizon.
+We apply the IPCC 2021 GWP 100 method, which includes CO2 uptake, to calculate the net global warming potential of our products over a 100-year time horizon.
 This ensures that our carbon footprint calculations are regularly updated according to the latest and most comprehensive global warming potential data.

 Comprehensive Lifecycle Assessment: Beyond Carbon Footprints